colinsongf/RBM-3/README.md

-CDBN
+RBM
 ====

-Convolutional Deep Belief Network
+Restricted Boltzmann Machine

-This is going to be an implementation of the paper "Convolutional Deep Belief Networks for Scalable Unsupervised Learning of Hierarchical Representations"
+This is going to be an implementation of the basic Restricted Boltzmann Machine training.

+I'm not gonna use a Contrastive Divergence for fast parameter learning instead use a basic gibbs sampling.